-Though Kingston is often thought of as a leafy suburb, with its gardens, parks, green spaces, grass verges and street trees... many of the larger green oases are outside or onwilding-logo the very edge of our borough and/or separated by miles of denatured space (see a map of Kingston’s green spaces here), a suburban desert of buildings, paving, over-mown grass, neat hedges, pollarded trees and manicured gardens... all contributing to the depletion of nature in our neighbourhoods and beyond.
+Though Kingston is often thought of as a leafy suburb, with its gardens, parks, green spaces, grass verges and street trees... many of the larger greenwilding-logo oases are outside or on the very edge of our borough and/or separated by miles of denatured space (see a map of Kingston’s green spaces here), a suburban desert of buildings, paving, over-mown grass, neat hedges, pollarded trees and manicured gardens... all contributing to the depletion of nature in our neighbourhoods and beyond.

 Do please revisit this page occasionally for updates and useful new links.